 Dr. C. David Naylor, Toronto, Ontario, Canada.
 Dr. Naylor is president emeritus and professor of medicine at the University of Toronto ("U of T").
 Dr. Naylor previously served as president (2005-13) and dean of medicine (1999-2005) at U of T. Co-author of over 300 scholarly publications, Dr. Naylor was also founding CEO of the Institute for Clinical Evaluative Sciences (1991-99) and founding director of clinical epidemiology at Sunnybrook Health Sciences Centre (1990-96).
 Dr. Naylor has extensive hospital and academic governance experience, and his counsel on healthcare strategy and policy has been sought by governments, associations and companies across Canada and abroad over the course of more than 25 years.

-Dr. Naylor is currently a director of Barrick Gold Corporation.
 Dr. Naylor is an Officer of the Order of Canada, a Fellow of the Royal Society of Canada and the Canadian Academy of Health Sciences, and a Foreign Associate of the U.S. Institute of Medicine.

 Conflicts of Interest